Canada find extra World Cup motivation amid Marcelo Flores heartbreak | MLSSoccer.com

 Back at Iceteca

-Without Flores, head coach Jesse Marsch can add another player to the roster up to 24 hours before June 12’s Group B opener against Bosnia and Herzegovina at Toronto FC's BMO Field.
+Without Flores, head coach Jesse Marsch can add another player to the roster up to 24 hours before June 12’s Group B opener against Bosnia and Herzegovina in Toronto.

 Yet, he won’t do that yet, as Les Rouges kick off the summer with Monday’s friendly against World Cup-bound Uzbekistan at Commonwealth Stadium in Edmonton.